bean-mhm/realbloom/RealBloom/assets/internal/ocio/README.txt

-This directory contains a copy of grace, the default OpenColorIO config for RealBloom.
+This directory contains a copy of grace, the default internal OpenColorIO config for RealBloom.
+Please do not modify the contents unless you know what you're doing.
-You are free to swap the contents of this directory with your own custom OCIO config.

 Links:
   RealBloom - https://github.com/bean-mhm/realbloom